percona/everest-doc/docs/migration_guide.md

 # Migrate from PMM DBaaS to Percona Everest

-Migrating from PMM DBaaS to Percona Everest has many benefits, such as decreased operational overhead, improved scalability, and enhanced flexibility.
+Migrating from Perona Monitoring and Management(PMM) DBaaS to Percona Everest has many benefits, such as decreased operational overhead, improved scalability, and enhanced flexibility.
 However, planning and executing the migration is crucial to minimize downtime and ensure data integrity.

 Here's a comprehensive guide to help you through the process.